 Interesting Facts About Diabetes

-- People with diabetes need to follow a low-sugar, low-fat diet, exercise, and usually take drugs.
+- People with diabetes need to follow a low-sugar, low-fat diet, exercise regularly, and take medication to manage their condition.

 How Do You Get Diabetes?

-If the body does not produce enough insulin to move the sugar into the cells, the resulting high levels of sugar in the blood and the inadequate amount of sugar in the cells together produce the early signs of diabetes.
-Eventually, complications of diabetes mellitus develop.
+Without enough insulin to transport sugar from the blood to the cells, the high levels of blood sugar and inadequate cellular sugar come together to form the early signs of diabetes.
+Eventually, diabetes mellitus and its symptoms come to light.